 In this paper, the authors develop an online course quality rubric that comprises four areas, and they explore the relationship between each quality area and student end-of-semester performance in 23 online courses at two community colleges.
 The results indicate that the quality of interpersonal interaction within a course relates positively and significantly to student grades.
 Additional analyses based on course observation and interview data suggest that frequent and effective student-instructor interaction creates an online environment that encourages students to commit themselves to the course and perform stronger academically.

-A version of this paper titled "How Do Online Course Design Features Influence Student Performance?" will be published in a forthcoming issue of Computers and Education and is currently available online.
+A version of this paper titled "How Do Online Course Design Features Influence Student Performance?" appears in Computers and Education, vol. 95.